comoco-labs/ERCs/eip-draft_nft_registry.md

 ## Rationale

+(TBD: Key points and short answers as follows)

 1. Discuss about using type `string` for network in the structure of Chain instead of `uint256`.
 (Answer: Not all secondary blockchains have an integer ID for their network, but true for chain ID.)

 2. Discuss about using `owner()` (defined in EIP-173) for access control instead of the NFT contract itself.
 (Answer: There is no way for existing deployed NFT contracts to register sending from the contract itself; in reality, contract owner is usually the operating team of the NFT.)